Math, Science & Technology (MST)

 Beaver Tech students and staff use 21st Century technology skills to problem solve.
-Our students use iPods and iPads in their classes to create projects and to work with apps that reinforce skills taught in class.
-We use podcasting and iPod videos to communicate information.
+Our students use MacBooks and iPads in their classes to create projects and to work with apps that reinforce skills taught in class.
 Beaver Tech teachers and students are also using blogs and wikis to help share ideas within and outside the classroom walls.
 Our wireless network allows teachers and students to utilize web 2.0 applications throughout the building.

 Interactive Whiteboards are phenomenal tools that are changing the way teachers and students teach and learn.
 Beaver classrooms are outfitted with SMART Boards which create an interactive digital learning environment.
 Anything that can be done on a computer monitor, can be replicated on the interactive white board.
 Teachers can create engaging lessons that focus on one task such as a matching activity where students use either their fingers or a pen to match items.
 Another teacher might integrate multiple items into a lesson plan such as websites, photos, and music that students can interact with, respond to verbally or even write comments on the board itself.
 Image size and placement can change with a simple touch to the screen.
 This technology makes the traditional white board or projector come alive.
 Imagine taking a class on a photo safari to Africa complete with embedded videos, animal sounds and mapping software.
 Students love it!